Neurology Residency Training

 We provide expert instruction and numerous educational programs in a nurturing, collegial setting, helping residents develop into well-rounded neurologists.
 You learn the science and art of neurology with a focus on culturally competent, evidence-based, compassionate care.

 Our adult neurology residency program consists of two different tracks: the Manhattan track and the Brooklyn track.
 Residents on our Manhattan track rotate through NYU Langone’s Tisch Hospital, NYU Langone Orthopedic Hospital, NYC Health + Hospitals/Bellevue, the Manhattan campus of the VA NY Harbor Healthcare System, and outpatient clinics in Manhattan.
 Residents on our Brooklyn track rotate through NYU Langone Hospital—Brooklyn and the Family Health Centers at NYU Langone, and also have the opportunity to rotate through outpatient clinics in Brooklyn and Manhattan.
+Take a virtual tour to explore our residency training sites.

 NYU Langone’s free ferry service, a scenic 30-minute boat ride, connects Tisch Hospital on the East Side of Manhattan to NYU Langone Hospital—Brooklyn.